ucsf-wynton/wynton-website-hpc/docs/hpc/howto/storage-size.md

 ## Disk quota

-The BeeGFS file system keeps track on how much disk each of us currently consumes in different storage locations, specifically:
+The BeeGFS file system keeps track of how much disk each of us currently consumes in different storage locations, specifically:

 1. User home folder (`$HOME`, i.e. `/wynton/home/` or